pyscaffold/pyscaffold/docs/install.rst

 =======================

-We recommend installing `tox`_ together with PyScaffold (both can be installed with pip, conda or pipx), so you can take advantage of its automation capabilities and avoid having to install dependencies/requirements manually.
+We recommend installing `tox`_ together with PyScaffold (both can be installed with pip_, conda_ or pipx_), so you can take advantage of its automation capabilities and avoid having to install dependencies/requirements manually.
 If you do that, just by running the commands ``tox`` and ``tox -e docs``, you should able to run your tests or build your docs out of the box (a list with